milonmaze/privacy-terms-observatory-beta/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/products/searchservices/index.html.md

 European Residents

-URL Blocking: Users who are European residents can request that certain URLs be blocked from search results in certain circumstances.
+URL Dereferencing: Users who are European residents can request that certain URLs be dereferenced against a Yahoo Search for their name in certain circumstances in Yahoo Search domains across EEA/UK.
 Yahoo Chat

 Yahoo Chat provides an AI-powered chat service offering more conversational and detailed responses to general queries than traditional search services.
 Due to the nature of AI technology, unforeseen responses or errors may occur.